 To unpick effects of high temperatures on stored sperm from direct effects on females, we then gave a chance for mated females to ‘recover’ fertility after they had used up their viable stored sperm.
 We found that while the majority of females exposed to all temperatures were able to produce offspring when paired with new males, females heated at 36°C performed worse than controls in D. virilis.
-Therefore, it is likely that 36°C thermal stress results in some permanent damage to females of this species.However, the almost complete sterilisation of sperm stored in female D. virilis paired with a general capacity to ‘recover’ fertility suggests that initial sterilisation in this species is likely due to the destruction of stored sperm by high temperatures and not direct effects on females.
+Therefore, it is likely that 36°C thermal stress results in some permanent damage to females of this species, possibly due to elevated ROS due to thermal stress.
+There could also be a trade-off between the cost of additional mating and any increased fecundity, if females are in a worsened condition as a result of heat-stress.
+Measuring additional reproductive traits, such as the number of emerging offspring, could reveal more subtle changes in reproduction that could begin to address these questions.
+However, the almost complete sterilisation of sperm stored in female D. virilis paired with a general capacity to ‘recover’ fertility suggests that initial sterilisation in this species is likely due to the destruction of stored sperm by high temperatures and not direct effects on females.
 Mated Z. indianus females were equally able to recover fertility when paired with new males, regardless of the heat-stress temperature experienced.
 While the temperatures required to reduce fertility of mated females were higher in this species, there was no long-term effects of temperature on female recovery when females were presented with new males, suggesting that this initial reduction of fertility in Z. indianus is also driven by effects on stored sperm.

 Sterilisation of mated females could be particularly devastating to species with low remating rates.
 However, females can use facultative polyandry to improve offspring production when mating with sub-fertile males (Sutter et al., 2019; Vasudeva et al., 2021).
 For example, heat-shocked males of the flour beetle Tribolium castaneum have low numbers of viable sperm after heat-stress (Vasudeva et al., 2021).
 Here, females increase their remating rate when mated with a heat-shocked male, rescuing fertility to normal levels.
 However, whether increased polyandry is observed when sperm within the female is sterilised by high temperatures remains an open question.
 Also, there may be species where facultative polyandry is impossible, for example in seasonally reproducing animals with discrete mating opportunities.
 Those particularly at risk include species that store sperm for long periods of time, such as hymenopteran insects that have been observed to store sperm for up to 10 years (Keller, 1998; Pamilo, 1991).
 In these cases, sterilisation of mated females may actually be worse for population persistence than sterilisation of males.